A Look Into the Mental Health of Creatives and Artists

 The Struggling Artist: Truth or Myth?

 This is a controversial topic.
-There is no shortage of stereotypes about artists being sensitive, tragic, crazy, or having any number of peculiar quirks.
-It's important not to perpetuate the ignorance of these stereotypes, while also acknowledging the underlying truths.
+There are plenty of stereotypes about artists being sensitive, 'crazy,' or having any number of quirks.
+It's important not to perpetuate these stereotypes, while also acknowledging the underlying truths.

 Top Reasons Why Artists Struggle With Mental Health

-Therapists often take special trainings to better work with different populations.
-For example, professionals can learn the unique needs of the kink community or Indigenous populations.
+Therapists often take special trainings to work with different populations to better understand their needs.
 Yet, in my experience, these trainings don’t exist for helping creatives or artists.

 Loneliness can be dangerous and amplify existing mental health issues.
-Artists are often on the outskirts of society and even misunderstood by family and friends.
-And those who strive for artistic success often experience repeated rejection and failure.
+Artists are often on the outskirts of society and even can be misunderstood by family and friends.
+And the ambitious ones who strive for success often experience repeated rejection and failure.

 We’ve seen that artists have higher rates of mental health issues, what if these issues are the reason people become artists?

-There’s a theory that people seek out the arts because they’re experiencing mental health issues and need to find relief via expression.
+There’s a theory that people seek out the arts to heal their own mental health issues.
 Which brings us back to Art Therapy.
 Maybe artists are onto something, intuitively seeking out the healing benefits of the arts on their own.

-Human storytelling has been around forever, and our creativity may be a tool we evolved to help manage internal chaos.
+Our implicit ability for storytelling goes way back.
+Our creativity may be a tool we learned to help manage the chaos of the human experience.
 Consider trauma, which leaves us with a shattered view of ourselves.
 Rewriting the trauma story is key to recovery.
-Through artistic expression we can safely rewrite our stories.
+Through artistic expression, we can safely rewrite our stories.

 Creators often get too attached to their ideas, and can obsess about getting them perfect.
 Instead, practice radical non-attachment.
 You are planting creative seeds and will need to see which ones germinate.
 Projects often fail to come out as expected, but just because one idea fails to grow does not prevent it from informing future work.
 Mindfulness practices can be helpful for this.